-A student who withdraws voluntarily under this policy without completing a specific course should receive a mark (such as "W") on his or her transcripts without a special indication of having left for medical reasons.
+A student who withdraws voluntarily under this policy without completing a specific course should receive a mark (i.e., "W") on his or her transcripts without a special indication of having left for medical reasons.
+Further, students are prohibited from receiving official transcripts during an active medical withdrawal period.